oubiwann/wezterm-session-manager/README.md

 ## Features

-- **Save Session State** Captures the current layout of windows, tabs and panes, along with their working directories and foreground processes.
+- **Save Session State** Captures the current layout of windows, tabs and panes, along with their working directories.
 - **restore Session** Reopens a previously saved session that matches the current workspace name, restoring its layout and directories.
-- **Load Session (Not implemented yet)** Allows selecting which saved session to load, regardless of the current workspace name.

 ## Installation